mcaliandro/fogcloud-project/README.md

 A back-end application, written from the scratch in Python and developed by using [Flask](https://palletsprojects.com/p/flask/) framework and [Flask RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) extension, that exposes REST APIs for exchanging data between the SHS and the house owners.
 It is directly connected to a data store in order to persist the information sent by the remote system and to retrieve it when users ask for it.

 ### 1.3 Dashboard
 A front-end application that shows a dashboard in which users (house owners) can access the information provided by the SHS.
-The application has two versions: one developed in Python by using Flask, one is an adaptation of the free [Argon Dashboard](https://www.creative-tim.com/product/argon-dashboard) made by CreativeTim.com, developed in [AngularJS](https://angularjs.org/).
+The application is developed in Python by using Flask.

 ### 1.4.
 Smart Home System Emulation
 The application doesn't rely on any specific implementation of a SHS, so it has been assumed that a device connected to the Internet, such as a Raspberry Pi, collects information about the SHS status in real time and sends it to the application.
 For this reason, the platform exposes APIs, so that the interaction with multiple devices can be emulated by using a Python script ([shs-simulator](https://github.com/mcaliandro/fogcloud-project/tree/master/utils/shs-emulator)) that periodically sends HTTP's PUT requests to the platform, containing the data about the (supposed) updated status of the SHS.
 This script is used to test the performance of the application under high workload too.